backupbrew/switchbrew/Setting up Development Environment.md

 images](https://hub.docker.com/u/devkitpro/) which come pre-installed with all the portlibs packages.

+**Please note: devkitPro is the organisation that provides the tools.
+They are not a software package, they don't have version numbers and the only way to have them compile your code is to pay them (or maybe if you ask nicely when you need help figuring out an issue)**

 ## Windows

-devkitPro provides 64bit precompiled windows binaries of devkitA64 which can be run directly on Windows.
+devkitPro provides 64-bit precompiled Windows binaries of devkitA64 which can be run directly on Windows.

   - If you already use msys2 then you can follow the instructions at
     <https://github.com/devkitPro/pacman/releases/latest> to add the